tqdm/tqdm/README.rst

 the remaining time and to skip unnecessary iteration displays, which allows for a negligible overhead in most cases.

-``tqdm`` works on any platform (Linux/Windows/Mac), in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.
+``tqdm`` works on any platform (Linux, Windows, Mac, FreeBSD, Solaris/SunOS), in any console or in a GUI, and is also friendly with IPython/Jupyter notebooks.

 ``tqdm`` does not require any library (not even curses!) to run, just a vanilla Python interpreter will do.